 To Serve

-Peel the skin of 2 inches daikon radish and grate the daikon (I use a ceramic grater).
-Gently squeeze most of the liquid out but keep the grated daikon moist.
+Peel the skin from 2 inches daikon radish and grate the daikon (I use a ceramic grater).
+Gently squeeze out most of the liquid but keep it moist.

-You can keep the leftover cooked salmon in an airtight container and store in the refrigerator for up to 3 days and in the freezer (if it was not previously frozen) for 2 weeks.
+Keep the leftover cooked salmon in an airtight container and store in the refrigerator for up to 3 days and in the freezer (if not previously frozen) for 2 weeks.